xiondlph/express-nodemailer/README.md

     }
 };

-// The parameters that used as `defaults` argument for createTransport method of nodemailer const defaults = {
+// The parameters that are used as `defaults` argument for createTransport method of Nodemailer const defaults = {
     from: "sender@example.com",
 };

-// Initialize a module to extends your Express application expressNodemailer(app, options, defaults); // `app` is the express Application object
+// Initialize a module to extends your Express application expressNodemailer(app, options, defaults); // `app` is the Express application object

 // Some Express source code before start server listening...
 ```

-Initialization of `expressNodemailer` extends your Express application by mounting a special middleware to it which implements the ability to send en email by calling the `sandMail` method from the response object.
+Initialization of `expressNodemailer` extends your **Express** application by mounting a special middleware to it which implements the ability to send en email by calling the `sandMail` method from the response object.

-*For direct use of the Nodemailer functionality, the `transporter` object itself, created with the given arguments, will be available in the Express application object:*
+*For direct use of the **Nodemailer** functionality, the `transporter` object itself, created with the given arguments, will be available in the **Express** application object:*

 `app.expressNodemailer.transporter`